 These Proviz gloves are touch-screen compatible with a lovely fleecy inner material that keeps you warm but is also breathable, so your hands don't get too clammy.
 The backs of the gloves are made of reflective material, making the runner really clearly visible to motorists and other road users.
 The cuffs of the gloves are quite firmly elasticated, which keeps them in place or allows you to tuck in long sleeves so not a mm of skin is exposed to the winter air.

 Our tester also appreciated the extended cuffs which can go over or tuck under your sleeves to help keep the cold out.
-There’s handy reflective detailing if you’re running at night too.
-The thumb and index finger are reportedly touchscreen compatible, but it’s worth noting that our tester found this fairly temperamental.
+There’s handy reflective detailing if you’re running at night, too, plus the thumb and index finger are touchscreen compatible.
+Our only gripe?
+We wish they had a clip to secure them together, to avoid one glove getting lost.

 Kiprun Running 500 Black Tactile Gloves V2